froxlor/Froxlor/.github/CONTRIBUTING.md

-### New settings
+### New settings and database-layout changnes
-If you add new settings, please make sure you add the default values to
+If you add new settings or layout changes, please make sure you add these to

 * `install/froxlor.sql`
-* handle the update (see `install/updates/froxlor/0.9/update_0.9.inc.php`)
+* and handle the update (see `install/updates/froxlor/0.10/update_0.10.inc.php`)
+* if you have any question on how update-process works, please contact us